masc-ucsc/docs/docs/pyrope/02-basics.md

 ```

 Variables with first character upper case are `comptime`.
 This means that the contents
-must be known/fix at compilation time.
+must be known/fixed at compilation time.

 ```
 assert something::[comptime]
-mut A_xxx = something                 // comptime
+comptime A_xxx = something            // comptime
 assert A_xxx::[comptime]              // also comptime
-mut A_yyy:[comptime=true] = something // also comptime, redundant but legal
 ```